zenmonkeykstop/qubes-doc.rtd/developer/building/development-workflow.rst

 If you want to access the repository from network, you need to setup HTTP server serving it, and configure the system to let other machines actually reach this HTTP server.
-You can use for example using `port forwarding </doc/firewall/#port-forwarding-to-a-qube-from-the-outside-world>`__ or setting up Tor hidden service.
+You can use for example using :ref:`port forwarding <user/security-in-qubes/firewall:port forwarding to a qube from the outside world>` or setting up Tor hidden service.
 Configuration details of those services are outside of the scope of this page.